www.deejaysystem.com

 COMMANDOFF, DATA1OFF, DATA2OFF: need at least one of these.
 They combine with the above to form the MIDI message that shuts off or disables the output.

-CONTROL CHANNEL, COMMAND, DATA1, DATA2: MIDI message that executes the command.
+CONTROL CHANNEL, COMMAND, DATA1, DATA2: MIDI message that invokes the command in the device.
 Mandatory.

 TRANSLATED operation mode

-Used when multiple MIDI messages are required to act on the value of an output in the device.
+Used when multiple MIDI messages or a SysEx (System Exclusive) message are required to set the value of one or several outputs in the device.

-The output value is identified with an EXTERNALID value.
-On each action the function <PREFIX>_MidiProc is invoked in the external module, which will translate the action into a sequence of MIDI messages.
-This sequence is then sent to the device.
-PREFIX is defined in the Info section.
+The output is identified with an EXTERNALID value.
+On each action on this output the EXTERNALID value is fed to the function <PREFIX>_MidiProc in the external module, which then translates the action into a sequence of MIDI messages or into a SysEx message.
+This returning data is then sent to the device.

 <Output Name="A_TIMEMODE" Type="BOOL" Mode="TRANSLATED" ExternalId="0x00" />